jvermeir/argocd-demo/README.md

 ## Install

-Do steps 1-4 described here:
+Do steps 1 and 2 described here:

     See https://argoproj.github.io/argo-cd/getting_started/

-To get access to the Argo ui, run this in a terminal:
+To get access to the Argo ui, use port forwarding. run this in a terminal:

     kubectl port-forward svc/argocd-server -n argocd 8080:443 &

+login

+    # get password
+    kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2

+    argocd login localhost:8080

+Access Argo web ui: open http://localhost:8080 in a private window

 ## Test

 Create ArgoCD app based on a simple Python http server running in a Docker container.
 The image is stored on Docker hub.